 Illegal dumping is a big concern for our community because it is unsightly and potentially dangerous.

 Dumped rubbish attracts vermin such as rats and cockroaches.

 Pedestrians and cyclists can be put in danger if their path is blocked or if they collide with heavy or sharp objects.

-Illegal dumping is also a huge waste of resources on 2 levels.
-Firstly, many dumped items – like unwanted furniture and whitegoods – can be recycled or reused.
+Illegal dumping is also a huge waste of resources.
+Many dumped items – like unwanted furniture and whitegoods – can be recycled or reused.